tbee/TECL/README.md

 ## References ##
 In order to prevent very complex and deeply nested data, TECL allows for references.
-This are written somewhat similar like an xpath expression, but starting with a $-sign.
+This are written like the paths when accessing the data (which is similar to xpath expressions), starting with a $-sign.
 For example:

 ```bash